microsoft/Docker-Provider/test/whl-scale-tests/whl-scale-test.md

 ```
 Here are some brief notes on the parameters:

-- **GenevaAccountName** - You must set this to the name of the Geneva Account you wish to use for scale testing WHL.
+- **GenevaAccountName** - Set this to the name of the Geneva Account you wish to use for scale testing WHL.

-- **GenevaLogAccountNamespace** - You must set this to the Geneva Logs Account Namespace you wish to use for scale testing WHL.
+- **GenevaLogAccountNamespace** - Set this to the Geneva Logs Account Namespace you wish to use for scale testing WHL.

-- **GenevaMetricAccountName** - You must set this to the Geneva Metrics Account you wish to use for scale testing WHL.
+- **GenevaMetricAccountName** - Set this to the Geneva Metrics Account you wish to use for scale testing WHL.

-- **AKSClusterMSIObjectId** - You must set this to the MSI assigned to your AKS cluster.
+- **AKSClusterMSIObjectId** - Set this to the MSI assigned to your AKS cluster.
 You can find this by going to the Azure Portal -> search for your MC_[resource_group]\_[cluster_name]_[region] -> find the [cluster_name]-nodepool -> Get the Object Id.

 ![Example AKS Cluster MSI with Object Id placement circled](images/example_msi_objid.png)